Nalmefene: United States

+In August 2024, the FDA approved a nalmefene hydrochloride auto-injector (Zurnai) for the emergency treatment of known or suspected opioid overdose in people aged twelve years of age and older.
+The FDA granted the application for the nalmefene hydrochloride auto-injector fast track and priority review designations.
+The FDA granted approval of Zurnai to Purdue Pharma L.P.

-Nalmefene in pill form, which is used to treat alcohol dependence and other addictive behaviors, is not available in the United States.
+As of 2012, nalmefene in pill form, used for the treatment of alcohol dependence and other addictive behaviors, is not available in the United States.

 European Union

 Danish pharmaceutical company Lundbeck has licensed nalmefene from Biotie Therapies and performed clinical trials with nalmefene for treatment of alcohol dependence.
-In 2011, they submitted an application for their drug termed Selincro to the European Medicines Agency.
-The drug was approved for use in the EU in March 2013. and in October 2013, Scotland became the first country in the EU to prescribe the drug for alcohol dependence.
-England followed Scotland by offering the substance as a treatment for problem drinking in October 2014.
+In 2011, they submitted an application for their medication named Selincro to the European Medicines Agency.
+The medication was authorized for use in the EU in March 2013. and in October 2013, Scotland became the first country in the EU to prescribe the drug for alcohol dependence.
+England followed Scotland by offering the medication as a treatment for problem drinking in October 2014.
 In November 2014, nalmefene was approved as a possible treatment supplied by Britain's National Health Service (NHS) for reducing alcohol consumption in people with alcohol dependence.

 Research

 Oral nalmefene was under development for the treatment of pathological gambling, interstitial cystitis, pruritus, rheumatoid arthritis, shock, and smoking withdrawal, but development was discontinued for all of these indications.
 Formulations of nalmefene for use by intramuscular injection, intravenous injection, and intranasal administration are in late-stage development for the treatment of opioid-related disorders.

 Nalmefene might be useful to treat cocaine addiction.